 Start by attending to both your physical and mental well-being with the Meditate and Move self-care videos from the Associated Bodywork and Massage Professionals (ABMP).

-Also see what resources your provincial and territorial governments are offering for COVID-19 stress and anxiety management:
+Your provincial and territorial governments may also offer resources for COVID-19 stress and anxiety management:

 Supporting Mental Health & Wellness in a Time of Stress & Isolation (Alberta)